 Ridesharing is great way to reduce the number of cars on the road and in your business parking lot.
-The Commuter Connections Ridematching service enable commuters to find other individuals who share similar commute routes and work hours with the possibility of starting or joining a carpool or vanpool.
+The free Commuter Connections Ridematching service enable commuters to find other individuals who share similar commute routes and work hours with the possibility of starting or joining a carpool or vanpool.
 Want to start a vanpool program for your employees?
 Refer to the MD Commuter Choice Vanpool Toolkit to learn more.

 Guaranteed Ride Home (GRH) Program

-Guaranteed Ride Home (GRH) provides commuters who regularly vanpool, carpool, bike, walk, or take transit with a reliable ride home when one of life’s unexpected emergencies arise.
-Commuters are able to use GRH for unexpected personal emergencies and unscheduled overtime up to four times a year.
-Best of all, the ride home by cab, rental car, bus, or train is free!
+Guaranteed Ride Home (GRH) is a free service providing commuters who regularly vanpool, carpool, bike, walk, or take transit with a reliable ride home when one of life’s unexpected emergencies arise.
+Commuters can use GRH for unexpected personal emergencies and unscheduled overtime up to four times a year.
+Best of all, the ride home free!
 Knowing that there is a guaranteed ride home allows you to use commuting options like transit and carpools with peace of mind and confidence.
-Commuters must be registered in advance of an emergency to receive GRH benefits.
+Commuters must be registered in advance of an emergency to receive GRH benefits - register here.

 Alternative Work Schedule